tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

     - Use the **Following Frames Correction** to set a color for displaying following frames.

-    - Activate the **Display Lines Only** option to display Toonz Vector or Toonz Raster levels with lines only.
+    - Activate the **Display Lines Only** option to display Vector or Smart Raster levels with lines only.

 .. _using_the_shift_and_trace: